-The Best Outdoor Pools and Beaches in the Helsinki Region
+The Best Open-Air Swimming in the Helsinki Area

-There are many outdoor pools and beaches in the Helsinki region, where you can cool off and enjoy the Finnish summer to the fullest.
+There are many pools and beaches in the Helsinki region, where you can do open-air swimming and enjoy the Finnish summer to the fullest.
 From pristine lakes with beaches to heated pools, this article will guide you through a selection of refreshing pools and beaches.
-Some of these places are suitable for winter swimming too.
+Some of these places are suitable for winter swimming, too.

-Allas Sea Pool is a popular attraction in the heart of Helsinki a few steps away from Helsinki Cathedral.
-It offers visitors a unique experience of swimming and relaxation in a stunning outdoor setting no matter what the outside temperature is.
+Allas Pool is a popular attraction in the heart of Helsinki, a few steps away from Helsinki Cathedral.
+It offers visitors a unique experience of swimming and relaxation in a stunning outdoor setting, no matter the outside temperature.
 The pool and saunas float on the sea, providing swimmers with breathtaking views of the sea and the South Harbour area.

-Allas has a heated pool, perfect for leisurely swimming and water exercises and a non-heated sea pool.
-Additionally, there are several saunas available for visitors to enjoy, providing a traditional Finnish sauna experience.
+Allas Pool has a heated pool, perfect for leisurely swimming and water exercise, and a non-heated sea pool.
+Additionally, several saunas are available for visitors to enjoy, providing a traditional Finnish sauna experience.
 The pool area also features sun decks where people can soak up the sun and unwind.
-The majority of the saunas are unisex so males and females can enter the same sauna.
+The majority of the saunas are unisex, so males and females can enter the same sauna.
 Wearing a swimsuit is mandatory in these saunas.

-Apart from swimming, Allas hosts various events and activities in the summer season, including concerts, yoga classes, and cultural festivals.
-It is a fantastic place for both locals and tourists to socialize, rejuvenate, and enjoy the vibrant atmosphere.
+Besides swimming, Allas Pool hosts various events and activities in the summer, including concerts, yoga classes, and cultural festivals.
+It is a fantastic place for locals and tourists to socialize, rejuvenate, and enjoy the vibrant atmosphere.

-Allas is easy to reach because it lies in Helsinki Centre.
+Allas Pool is easy to reach because it is in Helsinki Centre.
 The pool is open all year round.
-Refreshing is not cheap since an entrance ticket costs about 20 euros.
+However, refreshing is not cheap, as an entrance ticket costs about 20 euros.

-Even though Allas is an open-air pool, it is often categorised as one of the many spas in Helsinki.
+Although Allas is an open-air pool, it is often considered one of Helsinki’s many spas.

 Swimming Stadium

-Swimming Stadium, located almost in Helsinki Centre is a renowned sports venue known for its traditional swimming facilities.
-As the largest outdoor swimming stadium in the country, it offers a range of pools and amenities for both recreational swimmers and professional athletes.
+Swimming Stadium, located almost in Helsinki Centre, is a renowned sports venue known for its traditional swimming facilities.
+As the largest outdoor swimming stadium in the country, it offers a range of pools and amenities for recreational swimmers and professional athletes.
 The stadium’s Olympic-sized pool attracts visitors from around the world.
-With its beautiful architecture and historical significance, Swimming Stadium provides a unique and memorable experience for visitors.
-Whether it’s for training, relaxation, or watching thrilling swimming competitions, the stadium remains a popular destination for water enthusiasts and sports lovers alike.
+With its beautiful architecture and historical significance, Swimming Stadium offers visitors a unique and memorable experience.
+Whether for training, relaxation, or watching thrilling swimming competitions, the stadium remains a popular destination for water enthusiasts and sports lovers.

-Since the Swimming Stadium was built for the Helsinki Olympics in 1952, it is not the most modern place anymore.
+Since the Swimming Stadium was built for the Helsinki Olympics in 1952, it is no longer the most modern place.
 However, it is still in good condition.
 There are lockable lockers and traditional saunas for both males and females.
 The pools are heated.
-The area hosts also a cafe and the atmosphere is surprisingly relaxing.
-As the city-owned swimming place, a ticket costs only about 5 euros so the stadium is the best swimming place for budget visitors.
-The pool can be reached from Helsinki Centre by walking in 30 minutes.
+The area also hosts a cafe, and the atmosphere is surprisingly relaxing.
+As the city-owned swimming place, a ticket costs only about 5 euros, so the stadium is the best place for budget visitors.
+The pool can be reached from Helsinki Centre on foot in 30 minutes.

 The Swimming Stadium is open only in the summertime.

-Kumpula Open-Air Pool is a popular recreational spot located in the Kumpula district of Helsinki, Finland.
-It was built for the Helsinki Olympics in 1952.
-The pool offers a unique swimming experience in a natural setting, surrounded by lush greenery.
+Kumpula Open-Air Pool is a popular recreational spot in the Kumpula district of Helsinki, Finland.
+It was built for the Helsinki Olympics in 1952 and offers a unique swimming experience in a natural setting surrounded by lush greenery.

-The Kumpula Open-air Pool provides a perfect escape from the summer heat, allowing visitors to cool off and relax in a serene environment.
-The pool area also includes sunbathing areas, picnic spots, and a children’s pool, making it an ideal destination for families.
+The Kumpula Open-air Pool perfectly escapes the summer heat, allowing visitors to cool off and relax in a serene environment.
+The pool also includes sunbathing areas, picnic spots, and a children’s pool, making it an ideal destination for families.
 Naturally, there are also Finnish saunas.

 In addition to swimming, visitors can indulge in various water activities such as diving and water slides.
-The pool area is well-maintained and offers facilities such as showers, changing rooms, and a café where visitors can grab a snack or a refreshing drink.
+The pool area is well-maintained and offers showers, changing rooms, and a café where visitors can grab a snack or a refreshing drink.

 As a city owner pool, a ticket costs only about 5 euros.
 Kumpula Open-air Pool can easily be reached by public transport from Helsinki Centre.
 The pools are heated.